ovh/docs/pages/cloud/dedicated/kernel_update/guide.en-gb.md

 ---
 title: 'Updating the kernel on a dedicated server'
+slug: updating-kernel-dedicated-server
 excerpt: 'Find out how to update the kernel for distributions that use an OVH core'
-slug: updating-kernel-dedicated-server
 section: 'Advanced use'
 ---

-**Last updated 19th July 2018**
+**Last updated 03rd August 2018**

 ## Objective